oeg-upm/TINTOlib-Documentation/docs/source/supertml.rst

      - Default value
      - Valid values
    * - :py:data:`problem`
      - The type of problem, this will define how the images are grouped
      - 'supervised'
      - ['supervised', 'unsupervised', 'regression']
+   * - :py:data:`image_pixels`
+     - The number of pixels used to create the image (only one side, total_pixels = pixels * pixels)
+     - 224
+     - integer
+   * - :py:data:`feature_importance`
+     -If False, SuperTML-EF (Equal Font) is used, where all features are displayed with equal font sizes.
+If True, SuperTML-VF (Variable Font) is used, where the font size of each feature is proportional to its importance.
+     - False
+     - [True, False]
+   * - :py:data:`font_size`
+     - The size of the font used to render the text on the generated images.
+     - 10
+     - integer
+   * - :py:data:`random_seed`
+     - Seed for reproducibility.
+     - 1
+     - integer
    * - :py:data:`verbose`
      - Show in terminal the execution
      - False